Betting on Week 8 college football? Find the best betting apps, sportsbook promos

-How to bet on Week 8 college football: Where to bet, top betting sites, promos for Alabama vs. Tennessee, more
+How to bet on Week 8 college football: Where to bet, top betting sites, promos for Tennessee vs. Alabama, more

-Here's how to bet on the Week 8 college football schedule, including Tennessee vs. Alabama on Saturday, October 18
+Here's how to bet on the Week 8 college football schedule, including Alabama vs. Tennessee on Saturday, October 18

 The latest Week 8 college football odds list the Crimson Tide as 8.5-point home favorites, while the over/under for Alabama vs. Tennessee is 59.5.
 The Fighting Irish are also favored by 7.5 at home, while the over/under for Notre Dame vs. USC is 61.5.
 The Utes are 3.5-point road favorites with the BYU vs. Utah total at 47.5.
 If you're wondering where to find the best college football odds or looking for sportsbook promos and betting sites for Week 8 of college football, you can read more below, along with picks for some of the biggest games.
 They can help you figure out where to bet on college football.